Contact Us for a Free Consultation (213) 542-0979

 Defendant's Seeking Additional Time for Jail Surrender in Los Angeles

-They are reasonable and if the person is not a flight risk and not a danger to the community to commit more crimes, then most of the time they will give them the extra time in order to get their affairs in order so they can surrender at a later date.
+They are reasonable, and if the person is not a flight risk and not a danger to the community to commit more crimes, they will give them the extra time to get their affairs in order so they can surrender later.

 Menu